 Cherishing the napping hour.
 Even now, I never try to keep my children awake during the day, so they will sleep longer at night.
 Sometimes, I feel like the longer they sleep during the day (even infants), the better they sleep at night.
 As far as naps go, I don't have an exact hour everyday they go to down for naps, but it's always early afternoon (from maybe 1-3pm).
 I put them all in their beds at the same time (all in different rooms, so if one gets up early, they don't wake the other one).
 Remember, I've mentioned before that I have a small house.
-While L sleeps in a crib at night, during nap time, W sleeps on the bed in L's room (and L sleeps in our bathroom, in a pack n' play for nap time).
+While L sleeps in a crib at night, during nap time, W sleeps on the bed in L's room (and L sleeps in a pack n' play).
 I make it work!
 Remember, it's 'how I do it', right?
 I do this so W and E (who share a bedroom at night) can have their own space for nap time.
 While E goes straight to sleep at nap time, W loves to play for a little bit, and then naps.
 So naturally, they get up at different times, and E would never nap, if her sister were in the room, playing before her nap.
 As far as napping all at the same time, it's just like any other routine, once it's started, they eventually understand that once they're put in their beds, they're to go to sleep.
-Now I'll be honest, W has started staying awake during nap time (I mean she is about to turn five after all), but at least she's having some quiet time in her room, which is healthy for not only herself, but for my health/sanity, as well.
 A time during the day for peace and quiet.
 So grateful for that.
 Definitely my saving grace right now.

 Developing a good bedtime routine.
 Most children function best with structure.
 At night, even if it's brushing their teeth, a book and prayers before tucking them into bed, my children know that when I say it's time to brush their teeth, it's time for bed.
 One thing I've learned is while a routine at bedtime is necessary, don't make it too specific that if you have a sitter, your child gets upset that "they're not doing it right!"
 Been there, done that!
 And in case you're wondering, no, I do not bathe my children every.single.night.
 That is not, nor will it ever be, a nightly bedtime routine.
 Talk about time consuming...but I do love a good bath time...every other night (more on that in a later post)!